Translated from the German by Tim Jones

 On the roof of the glass vestibule of the Casino Luxembourg, known as the “Aquarium,” stand seven strange, pale yellowish figures.
 They are in a row, equidistant from one another and arranged according to size: a lion, two men, and various geometric and organic, abstract shapes.
 The group has something awkward about it, as if the figures had assembled for a parade on the roof.
 It is a strange assortment of the type of sculptures familiar to us as common urban fixtures; a bit of ab straction and a bit of history, a few local artists and a few heroes in a pleasant mixture.

 These sculptures on the roof are all different in shape, but their materiality is identical.
 Their bright, milky bodies negate any kind of statics or solidity.
 They seem to have been cast from soap, and the darker it becomes, the more a slight glimmer from their bodies seems to become perceptible.
 At night, they appear to have completely lost their materiality.
 Like ghostly apparitions, they glow with a greenish yellow, phosphorescent light.
 These seven sculptures are part of Simone Decker’s twelve-part Ghost series: Ghost Auguste, Ghost Carl, Ghost Lucien, Ghost Winston, Ghost Ulrich, Ghost Daniel and Ghost Michi are the titles of the protagonists on the roof.
 The names do not give much away; rather, they suggest the kind of familiarity that exists within a family or among friends.
 And, in a sort of way, this familiarity may actually exist for visitors of the exhibition.
 For Simone Decker’s sculptures refer to existing sculptures by other artists on public display in the city of Luxembourg.
-Their titles are either the names of the sculptors or the
+Their titles are either the names of the sculptors or the peo ple represented.
+Simone Decker has installed five more objects in the basement of the art gallery; their luminosity can be seen much more intensively owing to the complete darkness there.

 A close inspection reveals the technique used by the artist: one can see layers of what look like plaster bandages.
 The sculptures are casts of the art works found in the city.
 Simone Decker made them using thermoplastic support bandages together with epoxy resin and photoluminescent pigment.
 The technique has deliberately not been concealed.
-The simplicity and speed of this specially developed casting procedure made it possible for Decker’s Ghosts to be made directly from their
+The simplicity and speed of this specially developed casting procedure made it possible for Decker’s Ghosts to be made directly from their models in the streets of Luxembourg.
+However, wrapping the works in bandages led to the loss of the subtleties of the surface structure and contour; sharp outlines have been replaced by softer and seemingly more fragile lines and edges.
+In their external appearance, Decker’s casts seem rather like mummified copies of their models.
+This produces a finely rendered shift that goes beyond the geographical one and is typical of Simone Decker’s work.

 The path to a sculpture’s being set up in the public sphere is laborious.
 The process mostly causes long and heated discussion.
 This does not occur solely for ideological or economic reasons.
 An urban space seems to change its own hierarchical structure so much when a work of art is introduced that the users of this space feel irritation and the need to protest.
 After some time, however, when the objects have found their established place and have become a familiar fixture, they are as a rule simply accepted, and often ignored.
 Despite having walked across the same square countless times, we only discover the statue on the fountain after many years because our gaze comes to rest upon it by chance.
 Or for months we try to avoid the monument with its voluminous pedestal, but cannot resist answering the dead regard of the person it honours one more time.
 And we have never been able to stand the cubic clump of stone in the pedestrian precinct.
 Art works in the public sphere generally have something ghostly about them.
 They appear to us at irregular intervals; they can pursue us or leave us in peace, excite us or bore us.
 And we are very often astonished to realize that they are still there.

-Simone Decker’s Ghosts present the familiar and unfamiliar, beloved or unloved art works to the visitors to her exhibition once more, no longer as physical bodies, but as afterimages, as if the original objects had etched themselves onto the retina of the passersby during the daytime and begun to glow again at night as a negative apparition in front of the façade of the Casino; or as ghosts of the sculptures, which eke out an existence somewhere in the city and, thanks to
+Simone Decker’s Ghosts present the familiar and unfamiliar, beloved or unloved art works to the visitors to her exhibition once more, no longer as physical bodies, but as afterimages, as if the original objects had etched themselves onto the retina of the passersby during the daytime and begun to glow again at night as a negative apparition in front of the façade of the Casino; or as ghosts of the sculptures, which eke out an existence somewhere in the city and, thanks to Decker’s work, can now mingle with their own kind for a time, if only as glowing casts.

 The use of photoluminescent pigment gives the sculptures a new concept of time.
 During the day, the paint molecules store up energy that they give off again at night in the form of the typical green light.
 As in the case of human biorhythms, activity and regeneration are determined by the cycle of the sun.
 Decker’s sculptures thus seem suddenly to have a cyclically organized life, something which is diametrically opposed to the existence of their models.
 Like every memorial or monument, the latter have been put up with the motivation of permanence, or even immortality; however, even they fight against the aging process.